 How does it work in Unbounce?

-Mobile Layout Assistant is a huge game changer if you're designing your page from a blank template.
+Mobile Layout Assistant is a huge game changer if you're designing your content from a blank template.
 The feature works best if you apply it first, then go ahead with the detail work.
 Try to avoid making changes before you apply layout assistant, as this can cause minor reparenting issues.

 Resizing text: You can resize the text from your desktop version to fit your mobile version.
-Select the text box and use the scale bar on the upper right of the Properties Page.
+Select the text box and use the scale bar on the upper right of the Properties tab.
 The text box itself can also be resized separately on desktop and mobile.

 Any adjustments to font, font size, format or line height made from the Text Editor will affect both views.